Avian & Exotic Animal Clinic

-CAGE REQUIREMENTS: Your hedgehog will require a secure home since they are very good climbers and can easily escape from open-topped cages that are designed for animals such as guinea pigs and rabbits.
-If you do use a cage with an open top, it must have slippery sides that are at least 12″ high and a floor space of at least 24” x 24”.
-It must also have good circulation and be well lit but not exposed to direct sunlight during the daytime.
+CAGE REQUIREMENTS: Your hedgehog will require a secure home since they are very good climbers and can easily escape from open top cages that are designed for animals such as guinea pigs and rabbits.
+If you do use a cage with an open top, it must have slippery sides that are at least 12″ high and a floor space of at least 4 square feet.
+Multi tiered cages are unacceptable as they are unsafe.
+Hedgehogs have poor eye sight and balance.
+And can easily fall off elevated surfaces.

 Place your hedgehogs new home in a comfortable, warm, well lit area that is free of drafts and direct sunlight.
-They are most comfortable at temperatures of between 70-80 degrees Fahrenheit.
-(20-27 degrees Celsius) The basic rule of thumb is, if you are comfortable without a sweater, they will do just fine.
+They are most comfortable at temperatures of between 74-80 degrees Fahrenheit.
+The basic rule of thumb is, if you are comfortable without a sweater, they will do just fine.
 The use of heat lamps are acceptable; but not required.
 Heating devices such as heat rocks or pads are not recommended as they can cause second degree burns.

-HIDING PLACE: A igloo, hut, cave or something similar is required.
-Hedgehogs love to burrow; so they need something dark and somewhat confined in space.
-They do NOT enjoy sleeping in the open.
+HIDING PLACE: A igloo, hut, cave, tunnels, sleeping pouch or something similar is required.
+Hedgehogs love to burrow and prefer tight spaces.
+So they need something dark and somewhat confined in space.
+They do not feel comfortable or safe sleeping in the open as they feel venerable.

 What Should I Feed Him and How Much?